BNNorman/ALA/examples/StopStartSequence/README.md

 # Stopping and Starting Animations

-Sometinmes you might one to run one animation sequence once, do something else then start another animation sequence.
+Sometimes you might one to run one animation sequence once, do something else then start another animation sequence.

 ## Defining the sequences